mirror/dd-wrt/src/router/python/Doc/library/stdtypes.rst

 the collection instance itself but ``None``.

-Some operations are supported by several object types; in particular, practically all objects can be compared, tested for truth value, and converted to a string (with the :func:`repr` function or the slightly different :func:`str` function).
+Some operations are supported by several object types; in particular, practically all objects can be compared for equality, tested for truth value, and converted to a string (with the :func:`repr` function or the slightly different :func:`str` function).
 The latter function is implicitly used when an object is written by the :func:`print` function.

 .. _truth: